directus/directus/docs/guides/extensions/create-a-custom-layout.md

-# Create a Custom layout
+# Create a Custom Layout

-> TK
+> Custom layouts allow you to create new ways of browsing or viewing data on the Item Browse page.

 ## 1. Setup the Boilerplate

-Every layout is a standalone "package" that contains at least a metadata file, and a Vue component.
-I recommend you use the following file structure:
+Every layout is a standalone "package" that contains at least a metadata file and a Vue component.
+We recommend using the following file structure:

 ```
 src/